Clownacy/clownlzss/README.txt

 * Saxman - a format used by Sonic the Hedgehog 2, to compress its sound engine and music data

+* Chameleon - a format that saw use in Kid Chameleon and Sonic the Hedgehog 2's "Nick Arcade" prototype

+* Rocket - a format used by Rocket Knight Adventures

 * Kosinski+ - a modified version of Kosinski developed by the Sonic ROM-hacking community, which optimises the format for the Mega Drive's CPU, allowing better decompression speed at no cost to compression ratio

+* Faxman - a modified version of Saxman designed to produce smaller files when used to compress SMPS music data

 * Comper - another community-developed format, which is designed from the ground up with a focus on decompression speed.
 This comes at a significant cost to compression ratio

-* Chameleon - a format that saw use in Kid Chameleon and Sonic the Hedgehog 2's "Nick Arcade" prototype

-* Rocket - a format used by Rocket Knight Adventures

 This framework utilises graph theory to perform optimal compression: naive compressors prefer to compress the longest runs possible, but this does not